ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/GENERATED_SITE_DATA_REVIEW.md

   dashboard data, not smoke code.
 Publishing results builds/deploys the website without launching another full smoke run.

+Smoke-code merges automatically trigger the full smoke fleet; ordinary website changes do not.
+Full-fleet execution also retains its Friday-night schedule and explicit `workflow_dispatch` on `main`.
+Within an admitted run, an authenticated completed failed batch with a complete exact job inventory and successful collector may receive one same-SHA confirmation dispatch with a new nonce and run ID, still attempt 1.
+Successful batches are never rerun, original failure evidence is kept, and persistent failures remain red.
+This is confirmation, not automatic code repair; assertion failures are not relabelled transient.
+The strict standalone curl classifier is diagnostic, not an eligibility gate.
+The existing shared 285-minute deadline and recovery limit of at most 90 minutes remain in force.
+See [Routing and recovery](scripts/README-exact-run-aggregation.md#routing-and-recovery).

+Smoke orchestration checks the current SHA before initial dispatch, while polling, and before Global Summary.
+If `main` changes midrun, it fails closed and stops further dispatches and publication.
+The owner/reviewer notification explicitly reports superseded status, the tested SHA, and the current `main` SHA.
+After merges settle, the owner starts a fresh `workflow_dispatch` on `main`;
+rerunning the old Actions run retains the old SHA.
+There is no automatic replacement run.
+These checks do not change production behavior or any human review, approval, merge, or deployment gate.
+No approved AI backend or code bot is configured, the AI repair-PR follow-up is still not done, and no full live-fleet validation is claimed.

 On `main` pushes, `main.yml` validates the authenticated before/after commit SHAs using complete Git history.
 For dashboard routing it additionally invokes `--deployed-baseline`: bounded authenticated `actions: read` API calls inspect